Volkswagen Taigo Review 2025: Price, specs & boot space

 By stretching the Taigo's length by 150mm compared to the T-Cross, it's surprisingly practical for an SUV that's more about style than functionality.
 With a 440-litre boot, it only loses 15 litres of space compared to the T-Cross, and it's actually more spacious than the Volkswagen Golf.

 The Volkswagen Taigo's engine line-up is pretty limited, with buyers offered a choice of 1.0- or 1.5-litre petrol engines.
 The smaller motor is available with two power outputs (95PS or 115PS) and a choice of manual or DSG automatic gearboxes, while the bigger comes with 150PS and a seven-speed DSG transmission.
-The Volkswagen Taigo drives much like its peers – that means it's not as exciting as a Ford Puma, but it's comfortable and confidence-inspiring.
+The Volkswagen Taigo drives much like its peers: it's not as exciting as a Ford Puma, but it's comfortable and confidence-inspiring.

 Looking for a used car for sale?
 We've got 100s of Volkswagen Approved Used Cars for Sale for you to choose from, including a wide range of Volkswagen Taigo cars for sale.

-On paper the Volkswagen T-Cross makes more sense - it's both a little bit more affordable and slightly more practical, but the design is pretty vanilla to say the least.
+On paper the Volkswagen T-Cross makes more sense: it's slightly more practical and costs about the same, but the design is pretty vanilla to say the least.
 The attraction of the Taigo is it's coupe-inspired design, and while it's not the last word in style, it's certainly more memorable than the T-Cross.

 Despite sacrificing a bit of space, it's more practical than you might expect (ignoring the miniature cupholders for a moment), while the frugal engines and low running costs will also make strong cases for themselves.

-You're spoilt for choice if you're after the best small SUV, but there's not quite the breadth of choice if you're looking for something with a more rakish rear.
+You're spoilt for choice if you're after the best small SUV, but there's not quite the breadth of choice if you're looking for something with a more rakish rear end.

 Comfort and design: Volkswagen Taigo interior